 On the other hand, maybe your employer just doesn’t buy into the value of Content Strategy, no matter how you pitch it.
 If that’s the case, and you know you want to do Content Strategy, it’s time to start looking.

-To be fair, you could have started this step second or third, but now that you’ve started a blog, it’s a great time to start interviewing for jobs.
+To be fair, you could have started this step second or third, but after you’ve started a blog is a great time to start interview for jobs.